 Why I Could Be Wrong

 In my everyday life, I try to have intellectual humility.
-I try to give views different from my own a fair hearing because I acknowledge the possibility that I could be wrong.
+I try, in other words, to give views different from my own a fair hearing, even if I disagree with them.
 In this essay, I'm going to explain why I take this attitude.

-In the next few paragraphs, I'm going to clarify the concepts of realism and certainty, formulate my argument precisely, and discuss some of its implications.
-The reason this argument is important is that, in almost all matters of human life, we are concerned with realist domains.
-Questions of love, politics, and one's bank account balance, for example, are all concerned with realist domains.
-Therefore, if the adoption of realism, for any domain, necessitates a more modest epistemic stance toward that domain, then maintaining an attitude of intellectual humility towards almost all questions of importance in life becomes imperative.
+In the next few paragraphs, I'm going to clarify the concepts of realism and certainty more fully, formulate and advance an argument in favor of my position, and discuss some of its implications.
+The reason I think this argument is important is that, in almost all matters of human life, we are concerned with realist domains.
+Questions of love, politics, and one's bank account balance, for example, are all questions about realist domains.
+Therefore, if the adoption of realism, for any domain, necessitates a more modest epistemic stance toward that domain, then adopting an attitude of intellectual humility towards almost all questions of importance in human life becomes imperative.

 Realism